bioe131/lab_8_fa24/README.md

 For Linux, you can use the code below.
 See https://nodejs.org/en/download/package-manager for more detail.

+On AWS and some other Linux setups, you may need to run `sudo apt install unzip` first.

+**Note: `sudo`, also known as "super user do", runs commands with root/admin privileges.
+This can cause harm to your machine if you run the wrong command!**

 ```
 # installs fnm (Fast Node Manager)
 curl -fsSL https://fnm.vercel.app/install | bash